Ali G Indahouse: Filming

 The opening "gangland" dream sequence was filmed in Los Angeles, with all other scenes filmed in Manchester, London, and Staines.
-Filming also took place at Manchester Town Hall between 31 May and 2 June 2001.
+Filming also took place at Manchester Town Hall between 31 May and 2 June 2001 and at Mentmore Towers, Mentmore in Buckinghamshire.
 When Ali references the Berkshire Massiv of Englefield Green in the film, this is actually in Surrey; the John Nike Leisure Centre is a real facility called Willesden Sports Centre, which was subsequently knocked down with a new leisure centre built in its place.

 Soundtrack

 On 18 March 2002, a soundtrack album for the film was released.
 Featuring music used in the film, it also featured linking material by Ali G as if the album were a pirate radio broadcast on Ali's "Drive By FM".
 It was an enhanced CD, featuring the music video for "Me Julie".

 Release and reception

 The film premiered in the United Kingdom on 22 March 2002, and was released in various other countries throughout the rest of 2002 and midway through 2003.
 It was given a limited theatrical release in the United States; the film was released on a few screens in Austin, Texas On September 5, 2003, but Universal had not reported the US box office result.

 The film was released via DVD in the UK on 11 November 2002, and in the US and Canada on 2 November 2004.
 The DVD version has been modified from the original UK cinema version.
 In the original cut, the film opens with Ali appearing over the BBFC Certificate and changes the categorisation from 15 to 18.
 He goes on to warn about the dangers of having sex in the back row of the cinema (coming into contact with other people's semen on the seats) and to suggest that the audience's enjoyment will be enhanced by smoking cannabis.
 This 30-second introduction is missing from all international cinema releases and all current home video releases.